Part 12 of a series by Eugene Howell

 Second, never have any three trees forming a straight line.
 Always have them form a triangle.
 Third, never have the trees spaced uniformly.
 Have some of them very close together and others more distant.
 Fourth, for any bonsai forest having fewer than 13 trees, always use an odd number of trees.
 If you have more than 13 trees, this rule no longer matters.
 And always have primary, secondary and tertiary trees as described above.

 Having reached the point where you’re satisfied with the placement of all your trees, we can now discuss how to keep them in place on the slab.
-The simplest method is to use plumber’s putty-epoxy.
+The simplest method is to use Plumber’s Epoxy Putty.
 It’s very strong when dry, bonds to relatively smooth surfaces and stays bonded under constantly moist conditions.

-After making your trip to the local hardware store for the epoxy, found normally in the plumbing aisle, it’s time to start creating the planting.
+After getting the epoxy it’s time to start creating the planting.
 Mark a spot on the slab where each of the trees will go.
 You probably should place the trees on each spot to verify that your concept looks good in real life.
 Hold two or three upright at one time to get a general idea of how they’re going to mesh.
 If you’re satisfied with your arrangement, cut pieces of 2.5mm or 3.0 mm bonsai wire for each tree and mount one at each of the spots you’ve marked on the slab.
 Place the center of the length of wire onto your marked spot and cover it with a ball of epoxy about the size of a marble.
 After you press the epoxy over the wire, make sure it stays motionless until it hardens.
 This usually takes about 30 minutes.
 Although the directions with the epoxy say it will work when wet, I have found that I get a better bond if the slab is dry and clean.